lnihlen/lnihlen.github.io/_posts/2019/04/2019-04-26-dependencies.md

 All that aside, there's just *a ton* of really neat tools out there to facilitate this project.
 For persistent storage I'll be using [LevelDB](https://github.com/google/leveldb), from two nerd superheroes inside of Google, Jeff Dean and Sanjay Ghemawat.
-This is a really neat and fast file-based key-value store, allowing us to add a ton of assets like images, code snippets, and even audio samples, to the database yet allowing the system to scale elegantly.
+This is a fast file-based key-value store, allowing us to add a ton of assets like images, code snippets, and even audio samples, to the database yet allowing the system to scale elegantly.

 Speaking of Google projects, I've already pulled in [gflags](https://github.com/gflags/gflags) for dead simple command line parsing, and I have a suspicion that we'll be seeing the unit testing tools